Top Cut Beef Experience

 This year's school lunch theme will allow students the real-world experience of feeding their peers a nutritional and balanced meal while also developing connections with their school service workers and learning the intricacies of food procurement and recipe development.

-3rd through 12th grade students working in groups or as a classroom in New York State are eligible to participate.
-Pre-registration is required in the respective grade divisions.
+Sixth through 12th grade students working in groups or as a classroom in New York State are eligible to participate.
 Multiple groups or classrooms from the same school may participate.
 FFA chapters, home school groups, and private schools are also eligible to participate.

 - Middle School (6th – 8th Grade)